Umuzi-org/tech-department/content/syllabuses/_index.md

 weight: 1
 ---

 We support a few different technical learning paths.
-Data Science, Data Engineering and Web Dev.
+Data Science, Data Engineering, Web Dev and Java Sys Dev.
 What follows below is a week-by-week breakdown of these courses.
 This is all on one page because our various courses have enough in common that it makes sense to keep then synchronized.

 ## A note on Umuzi’s formal qualification and accreditation